-- The legislation is passed, and implementation starts: Once the Bill is finalised, followed by the debate on implementation and the laying of the necessary statutory instruments, we will consult on a new strategy based on transition and maximising the improvements we can make based on the new law.
+- The legislation is passed, and implementation starts: Once the Bill is finalised, followed by the debate on implementation and the laying of the necessary commencement orders, we will consult on a new strategy based on transition and maximising the improvements we can make based on the new law.
 We hope this can happen well before the end of this two-year refreshed strategy, and that transition can start early.
-However, if there are further small delays in the legislative process then the proposed two-year approach accommodates that. - The legislation fails: This is still a possible outcome until the final parliamentary stage.
+However, if there are further small delays in the legislative process then the proposed two-year approach accommodates that. - The legislation fails: This is less likely at this stage, but still a possible outcome until the final parliamentary debate concludes.
 The legislation is being debated in the context of a minority government, other civil justice reforms having been recently abandoned due to lack of political consensus, and there is ongoing opposition from the judiciary and profession to some elements of reform.
 This would be a disappointing outcome after years of work but would nevertheless also give the SLCC the clarity it needs to set longer term plans (based on the current system) and work with stakeholders on what that means and whether further calls should be made for legislative change in the future (even if in a different form to this time).

-This consultation is therefore recommending a two-year strategy refresh as this most efficient and effective way to ensure long term planning is in place, but without diverting resource from the bigger gains which can be made through reform and working with stakeholders on a transition plan once the detail of legislation is finalised.
+We recommended, and the consultation responses broadly supported, a two-year strategy refresh as this most efficient and effective way to ensure long term planning is in place, but without diverting resource from the bigger gains which can be made through reform and working with stakeholders on a transition plan once the detail of legislation is finalised.